operio-dev/operio-whitepaper/docs/06_technology_stack.md

 Operio adopts a cloud-native architecture hosted on leading cloud providers, ensuring high availability, fault tolerance, and elastic resource management.
 Kubernetes orchestrates containerized microservices deployed via Docker, allowing modular components to scale independently and efficiently.

+*Operio is cloud-provider agnostic by design, supporting deployment on AWS, GCP, or Azure.
+All infrastructure components can be replicated via Terraform scripts, enabling enterprises to maintain portability and avoid vendor lock-in*.

 ## Backend

 The backend leverages a hybrid Node.js and Python environment, enabling rapid development and integration of core API services, autonomous AI agents, and the orchestration engine.
 GraphQL serves as the unified API layer, providing flexible and efficient data querying across disparate modules and services.